crcn/tandem-old/README.md

 ### Tandem Non-goals

 - To build tooling that allows non-programmers (or people that don't want to) to build web components.
 Tandem's user experience will always be for designers, and developers.
 - To replace writing code by hand.
-Tandem will only cover UI, and simple dynamic cases such as dynamic text, repeated, and conditional elements.
+Tandem will only cover UI, and simple logic (dynamic text, repeated elements, and conditional elements).
 - To replace web debugging tools such as Chrome's web inspector.
 Tandem will be used in conjunction with those tools.
 - To support languages that are not designed for visual editing.
 SASS, LESS, and JSX, and other frameworks are optimized for good developer experience, but do a poor job producing code that is visually editable (things like `1 + 1`, and other computed properties are hard to change visually).
 - To suport very sophisticated web components.
 Tandem will be designed to support web components with _simple_ behavior.
 Complicated components will need to be written by hand in a language such as JSX that's more expressive (which is probably the best option anways).
 Developer tooling will also be provided so that engineers can inject behavior into a web component created in Tandem (either as a higher order function, or view controller).